 First decide if you want a stable release or a nightly.

-Stable release are here, Simply click on the lastest version, navigate to Windows, and then select the architecture of your computer.
+Stable release are here, Simply click on the latest version, navigate to Windows, and then select the architecture of your computer.

 The current nightly is here.
 There are several files you can download in these folders.
 For a new installation you want RetroArch.7z or the setup package (RetroArch-20XX-XX-XX-setup.exe).

 Both options provide you with the latest RetroArch, the only difference is that one is a self extracting installer, and the other one an archive you have to extract manually.
 Both are portable installation which means the RetroArch setup is:

 - It's self-contained